ansible/workshops/exercises/ansible_network/1-explore/README.md

 ![ansible-navigator images](images/navigator-images.png)

+> Note
-> Note: The output  you see might differ from the above output
+> The output  you see might differ from the above output

 This command gives you information about all currently installed Execution Environments or EEs for short.
 Investigate an EE by pressing the corresponding number.
 For example pressing **2** with the above example will open the `ee-supported-rhel8` execution environment: